Experimental Bounds on Deformed Muon Lifetime Dilation: Revisiting time dilation computation

 \section{Revisiting time dilation computation}

-Our starting point is a generic class of modified dispersion relations that describe propagation through a quantum spacetime, expressed as:
+Our starting point is a generic class of modified dispersion relations (MDRs) that describe propagation through a quantum spacetime, expressed as:

-where $s=+1\, (-1)$ and determines if the cases of superluminal (subluminal) propagation, $E$ is the energy of the test particle, $|p|=|\vec{p}|$ is its spatial momentum and $m$ is its mass.
+where the sign of $\xi$, positive/negative, determines if the case considered is of superluminal/subluminal propagation, $E$ is the energy of the test particle, $|p|=|\vec{p}|$ is its spatial momentum and $m$ is its mass.
 We refer to $\xi^{(n)}$ as a dimensionless parameter that controls the kinematical deformations suppressed by the $n$-th power of the Planck energy $\e=\sqrt{\hbar c^5/G}\approx 1.22\times 10^{19}$ GeV.